 At 8:55 a.m., LPCC conducted a mental health follow-up evaluation using interpretation assistance.69 VIAL reported he was doing well but had not heard when he was leaving.
 VIAL denied medication side effects but said he had difficulty falling asleep.
-LPCC noted VIAL was oriented, anxious, and showed no evidence of psychosis.
+LPCC holds hold via the value of psychosis.
 VIAL denied any suicidal ideation, self-injurious behavior, or homicidal ideation.
 LPCC recommended a follow-up visit in 30 days and encouraged medication compliance.